splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 .. _phase1-auto-instrument:

-Add an auto-instrumentation library to a service to send traces to Splunk APM
+Add an auto instrumentation library to a service to send traces to Splunk APM
 ==================================================================================

 To send traces to Splunk APM, you need to deploy an autoinstrumentation agent for each programming language or language runtime.
 See :ref:`instrument-applications`.